apache/incubator-datalab/USER_GUIDE.md

     <img src="doc/billing_datepicker.png" alt="Billing datepicker" width="400">
 </p>

-You can save billing report in csv format hitting Export button.
+You can save billing report in csv format hitting "Export" button.

 You can also filter data by each column: